-The little LEAF is still put to task.
+The little LEAF is a tough little car.

 For more than 20 years I’ve driven—and loved—pickup trucks.
 My fondness for these vehicles has made the relationships long-lived, and so there have been only two such loves in my life.
 The most recent one lasted 15 years.
 I kiss each truck sadly when it’s finally time to say goodbye.